cmstead/jsLearnerForms/README.md

 - Start Visual Studio Code
 - Open the folder you cloned JS Language Forms to in your editor
 - Open the test file and the associated source file (They are numbered, start at 1)
-- Go to the test file and press `ctrl+k, q` to start Quokka
 - Follow the prompts, directions and hints and start coding!

 ### Installing Node.js ###